Part 4: Some viewers may find this disturbing.

 Your donation would mean a great deal

-The Quinism Foundation was officially incorporated a mere 15 months ago, but it has made some great strides since then.
-While research is important part of the foundation’s work, a great deal of effort is being made in the areas of education and public awareness.
+The Quinism Foundation has officially incorporated a mere 15 months ago, but it has made some great strides since then.
+While research is an important part of the foundation’s work, a great deal of effort is being made in the areas of education and public awareness.

 Your donations can literally help save a life and restore hope in someone right now.